coredat/core/README.md

 ## Where are the operators
 I don't use them because it can create a lot of ambigioty. `vec3 * vec3` is the componet multiply or cross product.
 Cross product you say, then what about `vec4 * vec4`?
 But what about things like `vec + vec * vec`?
-Well I think that looks like balls operators aren't hard add, but really breaking it down usually makes it clearer anyway.
+Well I think that looks like balls, operators aren't hard add, but really breaking it down usually makes it clearer anyway.

 ## SIMD Status